Affordable Skincare: Simple Skincare Routine and Products for Healthy and Clearer Skin

 Skincare can be so daunting if you don’t know what you’re doing.
-But once you have a skincare routine, it actually becomes fun and a form of self-care and self-love.
+But once you have a skincare routine that works for you, it actually becomes fun and a form of self-care and self-love.

 1. Cleanser!
 (If nighttime, double cleanse!)

-If it’s nighttime, I recommend double cleansing- first with an oil-based cleanser, then with a water-based cleanser (which can be the same one you use in the morning).
-Oil-based cleansers help with deep cleaning the skin, getting out all the dirts and oils from the day.
-The water-based cleanser ensures the skin is fully cleaned.
+If it’s nighttime, I recommend double cleansing.
+Starting with an oil-based cleanser, and following with a water-based cleanser.
+Oil-based cleansers will deep clean the skin, getting out all the dirts and oils from the day.
+Following with a water-based cleanser ensures the skin is fully cleaned.

 Water-Based Cleanser: